-How to Pay Off Credit Card Debt
+How To Pay Off Credit Card Debt

 Struggling with credit card debt?
 You’re not alone.
 Americans are now more than $1 trillion in credit card debt.
 Combined with record-high interest rates, digging out of debt might feel like it'll take a Herculean effort.

 The best way to pay off credit card debt fast is to develop a debt repayment plan that you can actually stick to.
-Here’s how to pay off credit card debt – and stay out of it too.

-To build a debt repayment plan, start by tallying everything you owe.
-Go through your bank accounts, statements, and maybe even your credit report to gather the data of all your outstanding debts.
+Go through your bank accounts, statements, and maybe even your credit report to gather the data on all your outstanding debts.
+Record the outstanding balance for each debt, the interest rate, and its minimum monthly payment.

 Using a notebook or spreadsheet, record your expenses from the past 90 days.
 You can pull this data from a budgeting app (if you use one) or look at your credit card and debit card statements.

 Once you have everything laid out, evaluate your expenses.
-Is it in line with what you think you’re actually spending?
-Where can you spend less money?
-These are a few ways you may consider cutting expenses:
+Is it in line with what you expected?
+Where can you spend less?

 • Strategic grocery shopping: Buying in bulk reduces how often you go to the store and minimizes impulse purchases.